FlagrantGarden/adg/content/magic.md

 There are three kinds of Ritual: Phrases, Sigils, and Ceremonies.

-Phrasess take no time to cast, occur instantly, and fade as soon as they have taken effect.
+Phrases take no time to cast, occur instantly, and fade as soon as they have taken effect.

 Sigils take a minute to draw, can be triggered at will or when a certain condition is met, and their effects last for ten minutes per Adventurer Level of the caster.